FlowFuse/flowfuse/docs/contribute/README.md

 You will also need to install the [Stripe CLI](https://stripe.com/docs/cli/) in order to handle webhook callbacks properly.
-Install the CLI following their documentation, then run the following command, with the API key using the valud of `billing.stripe.key` from above.
+Install the CLI following their documentation, then run the following command, with the API key using the value of `billing.stripe.key` from above.

 ```